json-api/json-api/_format/1.1/index.md

 Concepts of order, as expressed in the naming of pagination links, **MUST** remain consistent with JSON:API's [sorting rules](#fetching-sorting).

-The `page` query parameter is reserved for pagination.
-Servers and clients **SHOULD** use this key for pagination operations.
+The `page` [query parameter family] is reserved for pagination.
+Servers and clients **SHOULD** use these parameters for pagination operations.

-> Note: JSON:API is agnostic about the pagination strategy used by a server.
+> Note: JSON API is agnostic about the pagination strategy used by a server, but
-Effective pagination strategies include (but are not limited to): page-based, offset-based, and cursor-based.
-The `page` query parameter can be used as a basis for any of these strategies.
-For example, a page-based strategy might use query parameters such as `page[number]` and `page[size]`, an offset-based strategy might use `page[offset]` and `page[limit]`, while a cursor-based strategy might use `page[cursor]`.

-> Note: The example query parameters above use unencoded `[` and `]` characters simply for readability.
-In practice, these characters must be percent-encoded, per the requirements in [RFC 3986](http://tools.ietf.org/html/rfc3986#section-3.4).
+> the `page` query parameter family can be used regardless of the strategy
+> employed.
+For example, a page-based strategy might use query parameters such
+> as `page[number]` and `page[size]`, while a cursor-based strategy might use
+> `page[cursor]`.

 > Note: This section applies to any endpoint that responds with a resource collection as primary data, regardless of the request type.

 ### <a href="#fetching-filtering" id="fetching-filtering" class="headerlink"></a> Filtering

-The `filter` query parameter is reserved for filtering data.
-Servers and clients **SHOULD** use this key for filtering operations.
+The `filter` [query parameter family] is reserved for filtering data.
+Servers and clients **SHOULD** use these parameters for filtering operations.

-> Note: JSON:API is agnostic about the strategies supported by a server.
-The `filter` query parameter can be used as the basis for any number of filtering strategies.
+> Note: JSON API is agnostic about the strategies supported by a server.

 ## <a href="#crud" id="crud" class="headerlink"></a> Creating, Updating and Deleting Resources